MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Management/Start-Process.md

 The command saves the **ProcessStartInfo** object in the $startExe variable.

 The second command displays the values in the **Verbs** property of the **ProcessStartInfo** object in the $startExe variable.
-The results show that you can use the Open and Runas verbs with PowerShell.exe, or with any process that runs a .exe file.
+The results show that you can use the Open and RunAs verbs with PowerShell.exe, or with any process that runs a .exe file.

 The third command starts a PowerShell process with the Open verb.
 The Open verb starts the process in a new console window.